makeabilitylab/physcomp/sensors/index.md

 ## Let's make stuff!

 With that, let's make some stuff with sensors.
+The lessons below assume that you've completed both our [Intro to Output](../arduino/intro-output.md) and [Intro to Input](../arduino/intro-input.md) series.

+### Force

+Learn how to sense force using a force-sensitive resistor (FSR).

+### Light

+Learn how to sense light using a photoresistor (aka photocell)

+### Magnetic fields

+Learn how to sense magnetic fields using a Hall effect sensor.

+### Distance

+Learn how to sense distance (2-400cm) using an [ultrasonic distance sensor](https://www.makerguides.com/hc-sr04-arduino-tutorial/)

+### Sound

+Learn how to sense sound using a microphone.

 <!-- ### Human related I/O
 For human related I/O, human reaction time to an external stimulus is ~150-300ms (try a [human benchmark](https://www.humanbenchmark.com/tests/reactiontime)) and modern monitors refresh at 60Hz